QuizCure

 Output: SyntaxError: invalid syntax

-Explanation: In above example used return statement inside lambda function which cause error as invalid syntax.
-Lambda function already return return result of expression a + b.
-We don't need to use return statement here.
-Let's remove return and re write above code in following way
+Explanation: In the above example used a return statement inside the lambda function which caused an error as invalid syntax.
+Lambda function already returns the return result of expression a + b.
+We don't need to use a return statement here.
+Let's remove the return and rewrite the above code in the following way

 sum_number = lambda a, b: a + b